17+ Great 3D Printed Planters You Can Print Today

 Be Mindful of Your Materials

 While you can 3D print planters with standard filaments like PLA, you may want to go with something more heat resistant.
-Plants need a lot of light, but with light comes heat, and particularly heat-sensitive filaments could absorb too much and damage not only the planter, but the plant as well.
+Plants need a lot of light, and so need to be near windows, but with light comes heat, and particularly heat-sensitive filaments could absorb too much and damage not only the planter, but the plant as well.

 PLA 3D Printed Planters

 PETG and ABS are more heat-resistant than filaments like PLA.
-But all plastics will degrade with too much exposure to light and heat, which unfortunately is what plants need.
+But don’t forget that all 3D printing plastics will degrade with too much exposure heat, which unfortunately is what plants need.

 Dragon 2